-The Executive Committee and the Dues, Finance and Audit Committee National Asphalt Pavement Association, Inc. and Subsidiary Lanham, Maryland
+The Executive Committee and the Dues, Finance and Audit Committee National Asphalt Pavement Association, Inc. and Subsidiaries Lanham, Maryland

-We have audited the accompanying consolidated financial statements of the National Asphalt Pavement Association, Inc. and subsidiary, which comprise the consolidated statement of financial position as of December 31, 2019, the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of National Asphalt Pavement Association, Inc. and subsidiaries, which comprise the consolidated statement of financial position as of December 31, 2020, and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.